 Don’t Get Yourself In Trouble With The IRS By Misclassifying Your New Home Inspector Hires!
 If you’re hiring home inspectors for your firm, it’s important to fully understand the distinction between an employee and an independent contractor to avoid complications from the Internal Revenue Service.
 With everyone looking to cut costs and the IRS conducting payroll audits on worker misclassification, let’s take a look at the difference between full-time staff and contractors.
 According to the IRS,” in general, someone who performs services for you is your employee if you can control what will be done and how it will be done.”
 Nearly 30% of all firms misclassified contractors.
 This amount equals to billions of dollars in unpaid taxes, and the IRS is working ...Read More

 You need you manage your online reputation!
 Think online reputation management is only for the big dogs?
 You better think again!
 According to eMarketer 83% of consumers declare that online reviews influence their opinions about a particular company, and 8 of 10 of these people added that a unfavorable entry on the internet has caused them to change their opinion.
 One negative review, whether true or untrue, can thwart all of your best efforts if you don't have an online reputation strategy prepared.
 With that in mind, we would like to offer five strategies your home inspection business can use to monitor and improve your online reputation management.
 Monitoring your brand names – Listening what's being said about you and your company is critical.
-There are lots of fantastic free to...Read More
+There are lots of fantastic f...Read More